 There are several ways to get experience in a new field.
 You might consider:

 - Online education.
 You can learn skills on your own device, on your own time, and get a certificate or degree that can help boost your résumé.

 - Start a side hustle.
 You could start an entry-level side job in the new career field you’re pursuing, so you can learn the ropes under someone else and gain experience.
 Or, you could explore volunteer/adult internship opportunities that provide you with experience.

 - Work with a career coach.
 If you want to switch careers, a career coach can help you find connections, guide you in the right direction of what to learn and provide you with recommendations for skills to study before you embark on a job search.
 Working with a career coach is an investment, but it may pay off in you finding a better career.

 Another way to learn how to get the experience you’ll need is to talk with a hiring manager in the industry you’re interested in.
 Ask your contacts if they know human resources professionals you can talk with, or make new connections on LinkedIn.
 Ask hirers what they look for and any certificates or training they recommend.

 You Can Still Go After Your Career Dreams

 Changing careers in your 30s can be both scary and exciting.
 You’re entering a new world, one that can bring you more joy and happiness at your job, where you spend so much of your time.

-If you’re thinking about switching careers, know that you’re not alone.
+If you’re thinking about starting a new career at 30, know that you’re not alone.
 Job hopping is typical for Millennials and younger generations.